Cirrhosis and Its Complications

 Ascites is the most common complication of cirrhosis, occurring in ~50% of patients within 10 years of diagnosis.
 Pathophysiology: splanchnic vasodilation → decreased effective circulating volume → sodium and water retention.

 Diagnosis: Serum-Ascites Albumin Gradient (SAAG) ≥1.1 g/dL confirms portal hypertension as the cause.
+See SAAG & Ascites → for the full workup.

-Management: Sodium restriction (2g/day), diuretics (spironolactone ± furosemide), large-volume paracentesis with albumin infusion for refractory cases, TIPS for refractory ascites.
+Management: Sodium restriction (2 g/day), diuretics (spironolactone ± furosemide), large-volume paracentesis with albumin infusion for refractory cases, TIPS for refractory ascites.

 Spontaneous Bacterial Peritonitis (SBP)